 You’d care if you wear a size 32 pants and instead had to go to work in a size 36 without a belt.

-You’d care if you had to put your newborn into size 5 diapers overnight… and your baby always pooped overnight.
+You’d care if you had to put your newborn into size 5 diapers overnight.

-You’d care if you had to walk your dog and only had a leash that was 4 inches too loose for his neck.
+You’d care if you had to walk your dog in a collar that was 4 inches too loose at the neck.

 We put the same baby, in the same car seat, wearing the same few thin layers of clothes underneath – but changed which jacket/bunting she was wearing.
 In all four winter outfits we tightened the straps all the way (as shown here) – so there was only one finger’s worth of room at her collarbone, and you couldn’t pinch any slack at the collarbone.
 With 2 of the 4 winter outfits, her straps were just as snug with or without the outerwear.
 But with the other 2 we were deceived – as we had to loosen the straps by 4 inches to fit the bunting/snowsuit!

 What’s 4 inches to your child in a crash?
 A whole lot, says Miriam Manary of the University of Michigan Transportation Research Institute (UMTRI) – as 4 inches significantly increases the risk of injury, and particularly head injury.
-Here’s how she studied this (see video with her crash test footage):
+Here’s how she studied this (the video below uses her crash test footage):

 In her crash test lab she properly installed 2 identical car seats side by side on the crash test sled bench.
 The only thing she varied was the snugness of the harness straps.
 She buckled one dummy properly, but the other dummy’s straps she left with 4 inches of extra slack.